 User Account Security

-To access the Security settings for a user, click on the ‘Security’ link next to the account name.
+To access a user’s security settings, click the ‘Security’ link next to the account name.

 Modifying User Security – Saving and Loading Templates

-In fact, the amount of detail available may seem somewhat overwhelming at first.
-Going through every section and setting everything by hand for every user would be a lot of work – certainly not work you want to repeat for every new account!
+The amount of detail available may seem somewhat overwhelming at first.
+However, going through every section and setting everything by hand for every user would be a lot of work – certainly not work you want to repeat for every new account!

-To avoid this, Tailwind allows you to save and load a set of Security templates.
-We also provide a set of default Templates that you can use, or modify to fit your business security needs.
+Tailwind allows you to save and load a set of Security templates to avoid this.
+We also provide a set of default templates that you can use or modify to fit your business security needs.

-To apply one of these templates to your new user account, open the ‘Load Settings From Template’ section, right at the top of the Personnel Security page.
+To apply one of these templates to your new user account, open the ‘Load Settings From Template’ section at the top of the Personnel Security page.
 You can then select a template from the drop-down and click ‘Load’ to apply it to this account.

-The first time you load a default template, we recommend looking through the different sections to ensure that it matches up with your expectations.
-If you decide to make some changes, you can open the ‘Save Current Settings Into New Template Security’ section and save the new settings as their own template – be sure to pick a name for your new Template that you will remember!
+The first time you load a default template, we recommend looking through the different sections to ensure that it matches your expectations.
+Then, if you decide to make some changes, you can open the ‘Save Current Settings Into New Template Security’ section and save the new settings as their template – be sure to pick a name for your new Template that you will remember!

-In all cases, changes to the user account security are saved automatically: if you make changes, or load a new template, there is no need for any additional action.
-That said, we always recommend testing the new account to make sure that the security settings are working as you expected – particularly if you have just loaded or configured a security template for the first time.
+In all cases, changes to the user account security are saved automatically: if you make changes or load a new template, there is no need for any additional action.
+That said, we always recommend testing the new account to ensure that the security settings are working as expected – particularly if you have just loaded or configured a security template for the first time.

-Once you have updated the security settings, you will have to return to the User Management Page via the gear icon for now.
+Once you have updated the security settings, you will have to return to the User Management Page via the gear icon.

 Resetting User Passwords

-The User Management page can also be used to reset the password on an account.
-If you have a user who has forgotten their password, or it needs to be changed for other reasons, just click on the ‘Reset Password’ link next to the user account in the Registered Users list.
+The User Management page can also reset the password on an account.
+If you have a user who has forgotten their password, or it needs to be changed for other reasons, click on the ‘Reset Password’ link next to the user account in the Registered Users list.
 You will be prompted to enter and confirm a new password for the account.

-Controls are also available to Disable/Enable or Delete any of the non-administration Registered Users.
-Disabling the user will make it impossible for anyone to log in to the account in question, while still maintaining the account information; you can then Enable the account when you are ready for it to be used again.
+Controls are also available to Disable/Enable Registered Users.
+Disabling the user will make it impossible for anyone to log in to the account in question while still maintaining the account information; you can then Enable the account when you are ready for it to be used again.

-It will also free up a subscription ‘slot’, so that another user account can be created.
-If you do not plan on replacing it with another user, you may want to Decrease your total Subscription Count, so that you are not billed for user accounts you are not using.
+Disabling a user will also free up a subscription ‘slot’ to create another user account.
+However, if you do not plan on replacing it with another user, you may want to Decrease your total Subscription Count so that you are not billed for user accounts you are not using.